 I have access to therapy rooms within the Edgbaston and Birmingham city centre area of Birmingham.

 Sessions are 50 minutes duration for adults and 45 minutes duration for children and adolescents @ £70 per session.
 Payments will be taken at the beginning of sessions.

 I am registered with many private health insurance providers such as Avia, Simplyhealth, Bupa, Nuffield health, AxA, CIGNA and Vitality ( use to be Pruhealth) and so I am able to offer therapy via their health policies.

 Clinical supervision is charged at a rate of £60 per session.

 I am a member of BABCP (British Association for Behavioural and Cognitive Psychotherapies) and am also accredited.

 I am also a registered member of EMDR association UK and Ireland.

 Monday, Tuesday, Wednesday, Friday - 08.30 - 7pm Saturday 08.30 -12 pm

 Supervision & training

-I am an qualified and experienced CBT Psychotherapist, who have provided clinical supervision for the last 2 years to Hi intensity IAPT trainees.View supervision profile
+I am an qualified and experienced CBT Psychotherapist, who haa provided clinical supervision CBT Psychotherapists and Hi intensity IAPT trainees.View supervision profile